Siftah/get_iplayer/installation.md

 ##### Command-line Interface (CLI)

-The Debian get-iplayer package is incorporated in Ubuntu repositories, so the above instructions for Debian stable may also be used with Ubuntu.
-However, use the instructions below for adding secure email support.
+The Debian get-iplayer package is incorporated in Ubuntu repositories, so the above instructions for Debian may also be used with Ubuntu.
+However, use the instructions below for adding compnents not installed with the get-iplayer package.

 Ubuntu LTS (Long Term Support) releases or Ubuntu editions that have [reached end-of-life](https://wiki.ubuntu.com/Releases) will have obsolete get-iplayer packages.
 You may download and install a get-iplayer package from a later Ubuntu release, similar to the [procedure  described above](#linux-package-debian7-testing) for Debian.
 However, Ubuntu users are encouraged to install from the [get-iplayer PPA](https://launchpad.net/~jon-hedgerows/+archive/get-iplayer) (Personal Package Archive) maintained by Jon Davies.
 PPA packages with up-to-date versions of get_iplayer and dependencies are available for all Ubuntu releases from 10.04 onwards.